The Charleston Old Guard

 Editor’s Note:

-The type of man who can shoot the apple off your head at twenty paces—then ruin the moment by offering unsolicited advice about your posture.
-May yet amount to something... though likely by accident.
+The sort of man who could shoot the apple off your head at twenty paces—then ruin the moment by offering unsolicited advice about your posture.

 Assessment: